torykling/Hangman/README.md

 ## Next Steps

 >Ideally I'd like to allow the user to choose from several themes and to select a level of difficulty that would pull random words from different lists.

+>I also want to update the game logic to allow the user to enter special characters in the input field.